 How did you get into film?

 Since I was a child I always knew that I wanted to be in film.
 I just always assumed that it would be as an actor.
-Until I realised that my real dream, my real mission in this world, is to be a director, tell moving stories and create powerful visuals.
+Until I realized that my real dream, my real mission in this world, is to be a director, tell moving stories, and create powerful visuals.

 Sound of Sun came to me as a dream at first.
 I saw myself transforming from who I was into an unchained artist who is finally able to be who she's supposed to be.
 Sometimes we get lost in knowing who we really are, and Sound of Sun is a portrait of that.
 It's about discovering who you are and what you really want.

 What do you want viewers to take away from it?

 I would love for each viewer to take anything they want and can.
 I love when each individual has a different feeling and take on Sound of Sun.
 I wanted my first film to be quite surrealist, since surrealism was one of my biggest influences growing up.
 My next films will be more narrative based, and center around female empowerment.

 Why is it so important to get more women behind the camera?

 Because of our female vision, we see the world and understand it perhaps a little differently to men.
 In the 60s the only crew jobs available to women were as script girls and in the editing department.
 Now is the time for women in film more than ever, and it's a blessing that it's finally happening.
 Lets use it and go for it.
 It's our time.